As a parent, it's important to make sure your children get a great education.

 Pay attention

-• It is important to maintain your focus on their schoolwork and other activities, and stay in touch with their teachers so any problems can be identified early on.
+• It is important to maintain a focus on their schoolwork and other activities, and stay in touch with their teachers so any problems can be identified early on.

-• Keep an eye on what the class topic is for the term and if it involves one of your areas of expertise you might consider asking the teacher whether you could come in to speak to the class.
+• Keep an eye on what the class topic is for the term and learn about it with your child.

 Reading

 • One of the biggest contributions you can make to your child’s educational and personal development is to read with them regularly.
-Most children love bedtime stories, giving you the chance to point out words.
+Most children love bedtime stories, giving you the chance to point out words and give voices to the characters.

-• After a while, encourage them to read passages and then alternate pages, so that you are both reading to each other.
+• In time, encourage them to read passages and then alternate pages, so that you are both reading to each other.

 Homework